rjuang/flstudio-arturia-keylab-mk2/README.md

 Note that there will be another script called `Arturia Keylab mkII (MIDI)`.
 This is an optional script for enabling Analog Lab.
 You can set `Arturia Keylab mkII` device to this script.

-Update: make sure under the Output section of midi settings, the port for 'Keylab mkII 61' device is set to unassigned `--`.

 ## IMPORTANT ##
 When using your keyboard, make sure that you set it to use the DAW mode (i.e., the DAW button is selected as opposed to the User or Analog Lab buttons).